telerik/teststudio-docs/docs/features/data-driven-testing/add-data-source.md

 title: Add a Data Source
 page_title: Add an External Data Source to your Test Project
 description: "How to add Excel/ CSV/ SQL Oracle DataBase/ external data source into a Test Studio project.
 How to add the data source for data driven test in Test Studio"
-previous_url: /user-guide/data-driven-testing/add-a-data-source.aspx, /user-guide/data-driven-testing/add-a-data-source
 position: 2
 ---
 # Add an External Data Source To Your Test Project

-> When adding an external data file to your project, a copy of that file is placed in your project's Data folder.
-This is from where the file is accessed and any changes should be made to the file in this location.

-The default path in Windows 7 is:

-- **C:\Users\User\Documents\Test Studio Projects\Project Name\Data**

-Jump to the following sections:
+Test Studio supports multiple external data types to be used as a source for data driven testing.
+Below in this article you can find a list of the supported data files and how to reference these in a Test Studio project.

 - [Excel spreadsheet](#add-an-excel-spreadsheet)
 - [XML file](#add-an-xml-file)